HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/custom_secrets.md

 - `configuration.webEngine.customSecrets: Additional property is not allowed`
 - `configuration.webEngine.customSecrets.: Does not match pattern '^\[a-z0-9\]([-a-z0-9]*[a-z0-9])?$'`

-## Using a custom secret to define admin user and password
+## Using a custom secret to define administrator password

 To use a custom secret to define administrator<!--It is not possible to change the `wpsadmin` username at this time, should we remove "admin" here? --> and password, see [Updating the default administrator password](update_wpsadmin_password.md)